 Stena Line system integration to Destin8 at Harwich, Killingholme and Immingham

-2 Stena Line services from/to Harwich and Killingholme will not be inventory linked until 1 November 2021 (this planned integration date may be subject to change and will be re-confirmed during October).
+1 Stena Line services from/to Harwich and Killingholme will not be inventory linked until 1 December 2021 for exports (this planned integration date for exports may be subject to change and import integration date is yet to be confirmed).
 The type of EXS you will submit when departing through these locations will change at the date that Stena Line systems are integrated to the port community system Destin8.

 Further guidance will be published soon, specifically covering booking and process requirements for both exports and imports via these locations from the date of integration.